Feb 28, 2025Growers share concerns and 2025 vegetable disease control methods

-The challenges from disease continue for vegetable, tree fruit, berry, grape and melon growers across the nation.
-The upcoming season could be filled with challenges from disease.
+The challenges from disease continue to confront vegetable, tree fruit, berry, grape and melon growers across the nation.
+As the 2025 season unfolds, growers expect to rely more heavily on effective 2025 vegetable disease control methods to protect their crops.

-A recent survey conducted by Vegetable Growers News revealed some insights on the most prevalent disease issues and concerns, as well as the type of support growers are seeking to combat the hurdles caused by damaging diseases.
+A recent survey conducted by Vegetable Growers News revealed insights on the most prevalent disease issues and concerns, as well as the type of support growers are seeking to combat them.

-Crop challenges In the survey, conducted in late 2024, fruit and vegetable growers listed more than 30 diseases they battle, from anthracnose to neopestalotiopsis, also known as pestalotia leaf spot and fruit rot on strawberries.
+In the late 2024 survey, fruit and vegetable growers listed more than 30 diseases they battle, from anthracnose to neopestalotiopsis, also known as pestalotia leaf spot and fruit rot on strawberries.

-Polled about the most significant disease challenges they face, growers listed an array of diseases, including blights, mildews, rots and rusts.
-The percentages listed in the results represent the distribution of pests mentioned by the respondents.
-Each disease contributes equally to the total, regardless of whether it was mentioned once or multiple times in different responses.
+When polled about the most significant challenges, growers cited an array of diseases, including blights, mildews, rots and rusts.
+Each disease contributed equally to the survey results, regardless of how often it was mentioned.

-Fire blight emerged as the biggest identified disease threat, with up to 20% of respondents stating the disease can kill apple trees and entire orchards, and was the most troublesome to their growing.
-In addition to apples, fire blight also damages pears, raspberries and other rose family plants.
+Fire blight emerged as the most significant disease threat.
+Up to 20% of respondents said fire blight can kill apple trees and entire orchards, calling it their most troublesome challenge.
+Fire blight also damages pears, raspberries and other rose family plants.

-Bitter rot rated at 4% of those surveyed.
-However, all of the rots combined, including brown rot, soft rot, crown rot and leather rot, constituted 25% of responses.
+Bitter rot accounted for 4% of responses, but when combined with other rots — brown rot, soft rot, crown rot and leather rot — rots represented 25% of survey answers.

-Combining all other blights listed — including early and late blight, GSB (gummy steam blight or black rot), leaf blight, tomato blight, sclerotinia and cane blight — blight, as a category, represented 11% of responses.
+Blights as a group, including early and late blight, gummy stem blight (black rot), leaf blight, tomato blight, sclerotinia and cane blight, represented 11% of responses.

-Other diseases reported by growers as most troublesome included alternaria or black spot, fusarium and bacterial wilt, marssonina, red and sooty leaf blotch viruses, mold, BLS (bacteria leaf streak), mummy berry (a fungal disease common among blueberry species), bacterial canker, glomerela (apples), cranberry false bottom, cucumber virus, pythium, vector in winegrapes, x-disease (western x) and northern corn leaf blight.
+Other troublesome diseases included alternaria, fusarium, bacterial wilt, marssonina, red and sooty leaf blotch viruses, mold, bacterial leaf streak (BLS), mummy berry (a fungal disease in blueberries), bacterial canker, glomerella in apples, cranberry false bottom, cucumber virus, pythium, vector in winegrapes, x-disease (western x), and northern corn leaf blight.

 - New control materials